Marina Sirtis: Other Star Trek works

 Sirtis reprised her character in the feature films Star Trek Generations (1994), Star Trek: First Contact (1996), Star Trek: Insurrection (1998), and Star Trek: Nemesis (2002).

 Sirtis was delighted to get the chance to do some comedy in Star Trek: First Contact and said, "I loved it because it opened the door to a different side of Troi we'd never seen before.
 That door has stayed open and that whole kind of wacky, zany Troi thing has continued into the next movie, which is great for me because I like to do things that are different."
 Sirtis stated of her role in Star Trek: Nemesis, "I sort of had an inkling that I was going to have a good part in this film because John Logan was such a big fan of the character.
 So I knew that he would do her some justice."

 Sirtis also appeared in Star Trek: Voyager for three episodes toward the end of the series (1999 and 2000), and the series finale of Star Trek: Enterprise (2005).
-She next returned to her role as Deanna Troi in 2020 in Star Trek: Picard episode "Nepenthe".
+In 2020, Sirtis reprised her role as Deanna Troi in the Star Trek: Picard episode "Nepenthe".
 She also reprised the role in "No Small Parts", the first-season finale of Star Trek: Lower Decks.